IzaakWN/CheckTriggers/README.md

 # Tools for checking triggers

-This repository contains a few tools to study CMS triggers.
+This repository contains a few tools to study the CMS triggers and corresponding filters stored in miniAOD and nanoAOD.

 ## Installation